nelsopet/lecospec/README.md

-3)  Pick and model and explore results with lecospectR::validate\_model.R , whicih calls the input data, models and settings from validate\_def.R mle/
+3)  Pick and model and explore results with lecospectR::validate\_model.R , whicih calls the input data, models and settings from validate\_def.R

+    /mle/“MODEL UUID HERE”

 4)  Generate predidctions for plant functional type occurence for whole datacubes by running the parallelized estimate\_landcover function